-As mentioned above, there are two ways to store account information for future use with our REST API.
+There's two ways to "save a card" for future use with the PayJunction REST API.

 Production Request